abdulskaya/FaceDetection/README.md

 # FaceDetection
-This program detecting faces on photos or videos with using jaysalvat's "jquery.facedetection."
+Detecting faces on photos or videos with using jaysalvat's "jquery.facedetection."

 Note: Working only on server, not working on local files.